Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-intro-to-bioconductor.md

 At this point in the analysis, we often want to perform various tasks on the reduced representation of the data, such as query overlapping peak regions between different sample groups, annotate regions based on their genomic or transcriptional context, or perform complex statistical analysis.
 The **R statistical programming environment**, and more specifically **Bioconductor** provides one avenue through which to perform these downstream analysis.

 By far the largest advantage to using R to perform specific stages of genomic data analysis are the large number of packages available that facilitate efficient analysis of high-throughput data. [**Bioconductor**](https://www.bioconductor.org/) represents a specific collection of R-packages maintained as part of an open source project, that provides a wide-range of data analysis software packages for biological data analysis, and particularly genomics.
-These **Bioconductor** introduce several particuarly useful object classes and methods that provide effecient storage of, access to, and maniuplation of various forms of genomics and high throughput sequencing data.
+These **Bioconductor** packages introduce several particuarly useful object classes and methods that provide effecient storage of, access to, and manipulation of various forms of genomics and high throughput sequencing data.

-** Visit the Bioconductor website and explore the available packages and how they are organized. **
+**Visit the Bioconductor website and explore the available packages and how they are organized.**
 ![](../figures/bioconductor.png)

 **Bioconductor** packages are especially noteworthy for their high level of integration and use of common object classes, making cross-compatibility of many Bioconductor packages very easy, as well as allowing previous packages to be utilized by subsequently developed packages.
 Applications of **Bioconductor** packages range from simple data representation utilities to full implementations of complex statistical methodologies developed for the analysis of specfic types of genomics data.

-Explore available package on the [**Bioconductor website**](https://www.bioconductor.org/) and browse their Vigenettes to get an idea for the range of software available.
+Explore available packages on the [**Bioconductor website**](https://www.bioconductor.org/) and browse their Vigenettes to get an idea for the range of software available.
 The table below provides examples of some important BioConductor packages organized by their application/utility, as well as some more specific examples designed for analysis of specific data-types.

 **Important Bioconductor packages by analytical utility**